bangsv/Algorithms_and_data_structures/README.md

 - Data_Structures

-   Implementation of data structures in C++, currently only the stack
+   Implementation of data structures in C++

 - Discrete_Mathematics